Pratik-Sanghavi/Big-Data-Systems-Project/README.md

 $ ./tegrastats-tgparse.sh <interval_in_ms> <count> <output>
 ```

 Which runs the tegrastats utility for the specified count with the interval provided and generates the parsed csv to the output provided.
+Special shoutout to [SQLDataModel](https://pypi.org/project/SQLDataModel/) for their lightweight and performant library that helped us write the parser!
+It really was a godsend.

 ---